 \subsection{The Architecture: Recurrent Conditional GANs (RC-GAN)}

-Recurrent GANs (RecGANs) have shown promising results for generating time series in several applications such as music generation \cite{mogren2016c}, real-valued medical data \cite{esteban2017real} and sensor error modelling \cite{arnelid2019recurrent}.
-In this paper, we adapt them for our task as following.
+Recurrent GANs (RecGANs) have shown promising results for generating time series in several applications such as music generation \cite{mogren2016c}, real-valued medical data \cite{esteban2017real} and sensor error modeling \cite{arnelid2019recurrent}.
+In this paper, we adapt them for our task as follows.
 Both the generator and discriminator are Recurrent NNs (RNNs) based on LSTM cells.
-For the discriminator we choose a bidirectional architecture.
-At every time step $i$, each LSTM-Cell in the generator receives the random input and the hidden vector from the previous cell, in order to generate $p_i$.
+For the discriminator, we choose a bidirectional architecture.
+At every time step $i$, each LSTM cell in the generator receives a random input (i.e., $z$ drawn from $\mathcal{N}(0,1)$) and the hidden vector from the previous cell, in order to generate $p_i$.
 For the first cell, the previous hidden vector is initialized to $0$.
 The sequence $p_1...p_n$ forms the final trajectory, that is passed to the discriminator.
-Then, the discriminator computes a sequence of probabilities ($\sigma$ in the Fig. \ref{rec-gan}) identifying whether the trajectory is real or fake.
+Then, the discriminator computes a sequence of probabilities ($\sigma$ in Fig. \ref{rec-gan}) identifying whether the trajectory is real or fake.
 The ground truth is a sequence of ones for the real trajectories and zeros for the fakes.
 RecGANs can also be conditional.
 With Recurrent Conditional GANs (RCGANs), the condition might be passed as an input into each cell for both the discriminator and the generator.
 As shown in \cite{esteban2017real}, the condition can be simply concatenated to the generator's input and output (Fig. \ref{rec-gan}).
-This allows discriminator to distinguish between real and fakes w.r.t. to condition, that in turn forces the generator to produce samples w.r.t condition.
+This allows the discriminator to distinguish between reals and fakes w.r.t. to condition, that in turn forces the generator to produce samples w.r.t condition.
 To adapt this architecture to our task, we use the length of a trajectory as a condition and attach it to the input.